dianahervascastillo/my-trip/README.md

 ## Tools

 I decided to give Cursor (code editor) a go for this test.
-I'm not a fan of vibe coding or chatgpt but I wanted to see how useful it would be to, for example, create typescrip interface and types based on the data returned on the endpoints.
+I'm not a fan of vibe coding or chatgpt but I wanted to see how useful it would be to, for example, create typescript interface and types based on the data returned on the endpoints.
 I love writing code but honestly, typing a big object was going to take me a while.
 I still had to double check everything but that was useful.

 I checked Ember's APIs documentation and the current Ember site quite a lot: I wanted to double check the endpoint results, make sure I was passing the right payload, etc...